techindicium/dbt-dag-monitoring/integration_tests/README.md

 > [!WARNING]
-> ADF source and models was NOT testes in Snowflake connection!
+> ADF source and models was NOT tested in Snowflake connection!

 This README is about the integration tests step inside the ci.yml.